Simcha Lieberman: Poland

 Simcha Binem was born in Warsaw, Poland on 29 December 1926 (24 Teveth 5687 in the Hebrew calendar) to his father Rabbi Brachya Lieberman, a notable Amshinov hasid.
 He received the traditional education in chasidic families, steeped in the study of the Talmud and its commentators.
 This ended abruptly in 1939 with the Nazi invasion of Poland.

 With the enclosure of Warsaw Jewry in a confined ghetto, his education continued along with the fight for survival entailed in ghetto life.
+He received Smicha for his Bar Mitzva in the Ghetto from Rabbi Menachem Ziemba.
 When the bulk of the ghetto population was sent to the Treblinka extermination camp, Simcha, as an able-bodied teenager, was transferred to Majdanek, where he worked as a slave labourer.
-He was tortured brutally on account of his involvement in numerous acts of sabotage.
-Ultimately he was imprisoned in seven concentration camps including Dachau and Theresienstadt.
+He was tortured brutally on account of his studying in secret in the bunkers.
+Ultimately, he was imprisoned in seven concentration camps including Dachau and Theresienstadt.

 England

 In 1945 he was rescued by Rabbi Dr. Solomon Schonfeld, Director of the Chief Rabbi's Emergency Council, and brought to England.
 He returned to his studies and eventually became a Fellow of Gateshead Kollel.
 He married Chava Sosha, a survivor of the Auschwitz concentration camp.

 In 1960 he was appointed head of the Hendon Kolel.

 In 1971 he was appointed to the faculty of Jews' College, London as a lecturer in Talmud and Codes, a post he held until 1984, when he was 'made redundant' by the then Principal of the college, Jonathan Sacks (now Chief Rabbi of Great Britain).
 He then used his vast Talmudic knowledge to start writing a series of volumes titled Bishvilei Oraiso (in the paths of the Torah) and delivering public lectures on the fruits of his research.